Trunkrs/woocommerce/readme.txt

 2. Easy to set-up and understand carrier service management.

 == Changelog ==

+= 1.2.10 =
+- Fixes an issue where orders made in the back-office were not announced to Trunkrs
+- Optimizes the way we handle announcements based on plugin delivery dates
+- Makes it more transparent how and when the system chooses to announce orders to Trunkrs

 = 1.2.9 =
 - Fixes an issue where different server times could yield a delivery date of yesterday on the Tyche delivery date plugin